ogrodje/tttm/README.md

 The player server replied by placing the symbol `X` in position `2,2` in the grid—in this case, the very bottom right.

-If for some reason the server is unable to reply, parse or whatever, please use the following payload structure:
+If, for some reason, the server is unable to reply or parse, please use the following payload structure:

 ```
 Error:Sorry.
 Can't do it bro.